san-diego-water-quality/san-diego-water-quality.github.io/README.md

 In this data analysis project, volunteer data analysts are studying a range of public dataset to explore San Diego county water quality issues, such as beach closures and stream impairment.
-Volunteers join the the project to learn new data analysis skills, get detailed knowledge of environmental issues, or to contribute to improving San Diego's natural resources.
+Volunteers join the project to learn new data analysis skills, get detailed knowledge of environmental issues, or to contribute to improving San Diego's natural resources.
 Anyone is welcome to participate in the project.